FOR IMMEDIATE RELEASE: November 4, 2016

 o Direct Supervision

-o Young Inmate Management
+o Young person in custody Management

 While Commissioner Ponte stressed that no assault on an officer is ever acceptable, the training has helped lower the number of serious assaults on staff and serious uses of force department-wide.
 In the first nine months of 2016, assaults on staff resulting in serious injuries declined 34% and assaults on staff resulting in minor injuries declined 25%; overall assaults on staff dropped 16%.
 At the same time, uses of force resulting in serious injuries declined 37% and uses of force with minor injuries fell 19%.